Urban heat island

-Urban areas usually experience the urban heat island (UHI) effect; that is, they are significantly warmer than surrounding rural areas.
+The urban heat island (UHI) effect is a meteorological and climatological phenomenon in which urban areas experience significantly warmer temperatures than surrounding rural areas.
 The temperature difference is usually larger at night than during the day, and is most apparent when winds are weak, under block conditions, noticeably during the summer and winter.

 The main cause of the UHI effect is from the modification of land surfaces, while waste heat generated by energy usage is a secondary contributor.
 Urban areas occupy about 0.5% of the Earth's land surface but host more than half of the world's population.
 As a population center grows, it tends to expand its area and increase its average temperature.
-The term heat island is also used; the term can be used to refer to any area that is relatively hotter than the surrounding, but generally refers to human-disturbed areas.
+Another key term is heat island; the term can be used to refer to any area that is relatively hotter than the surroundings, but generally refers to human-disturbed areas.

 Monthly rainfall is greater downwind of cities, partially due to the UHI.
-Increases in heat within urban centers increases the length of growing seasons, decreases air quality by increasing the production of pollutants such as ozone, and decreases water quality as warmer waters flow into area streams and put stress on their ecosystems.
+Increases in heat within urban centers increase the length of growing seasons, decrease air quality by increasing the production of pollutants such as ozone, and decrease water quality as warmer waters flow into area streams and put stress on their ecosystems.

 Not all cities have a distinct urban heat island, and the heat island characteristics depend strongly on the background climate of the area where the city is located.
 The impact in a city can significantly change based on its local environment.
 Heat can be reduced by tree cover and green space, which act as sources of shade and promote evaporative cooling.
 Other options include green roofs, passive daytime radiative cooling applications, ventilation corridors, the use of lighter-colored surfaces, and less absorptive building materials.
 These reflect more sunlight and absorb less heat.

 Climate change is not the cause of urban heat islands, but it is causing more frequent and more intense heat waves, which in turn amplify the urban heat island effect in cities.
 Compact and dense urban development may also increase the urban heat island effect, leading to higher temperatures and increased exposure.